clarkedarkmatter/carrieforky-0d637/content/pages/about.md

       Carrie loves her hometown of Louisville and has had a heart for serving our

       community for decades.

       Carrie is a mom to a teenage son and a passionate

       special education teacher with [Breckinridge Metropolitan High School](https://www.jefferson.kyschools.us/schools/profiles/breckinridge-metropolitan-high)
       in Jefferson County Public Schools.

+      When it comes to serving others, Carrie has what it takes.
     styles:
       self:
         height: auto